chiffa/BioFlow/dev_log.rst

  - TODO: [NOT THIS ITERATION] neo4j and mongodb versionning based on the currently active organism.
 For instance, all neo4j nodes and edges need to be marked with the organism tag.

- - TODO: [NOT THIS ITERATION] add a mail signalling to indicate the termination or crash of the execution
+ - DONE: [NOT THIS ITERATION] add a mail signalling to indicate the termination or crash of the execution